allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 There are three (3) instances that penalize evaluation:

-1. Incomplete assignments (i.e. incomplete)
+1. Incomplete assignments (i.e. basic expectations are not fulfilled)
 2. Ignored assignments (i.e. not completed at all)
 3. Plagiarism or other inappropriate/dishonest academic behavior